 One of the "most critical" issues facing the industry is technology-"how it will be developed, employed, and applied," Gould said.

 Greater use of the internet will "drive changes" within the oil and gas industry in coming years as use of computers did in recent years, bringing "all of its well-advertised transparency" to the service sector, he predicted.

 That signals "a cultural shift" within the industry to a more cooperative approach and elimination of previous barriers to a pooling of knowledge, he said.

 "With the internet, we no longer have to rely on local expertise but can access collective knowledge wherever it resides.
 The greater the degree of integration and the greater the degree of real-time knowledge involved, the greater the degree of collaboration that will be needed," said Gould.

-"A community of common interests are being developed on the internet that creates ideas," said Moore.
+"A community of common interests is being developed on the internet that creates ideas," said Moore.
 As a result, he said, "I think we will see the spread of technology faster than ever."

 The industry is helping to fill that gap in R&D investment by adopting and adapting technologies developed by other industries, he said.
 More of that technology transfer will occur through the growing exchange of information through the internet, said Warren.

 "Although we don't see [as much support for research and development among the majors] as we used to, I don't agree that it's dead or even in trouble," said Papa.

 "This industry has been able to attract the top talent in the past, but will it have access to the top talent of the future?" asked Don L. Paul, a Chevron Corp. vice-president.